dkhan42/aPBE0/README.md

 * Pyscf (only for the `get_atomization` function)

-CCSD(T) training data for the 1169 amons used to generate training labels is available in the `cc_train_data.npz` file. chemical symbols, coordinates, atomization energies (in Hartree) for each molecule are available in the `elements`, `coordinates`, `energies` arrays respectively in the same order.
+CCSD(T) training data for the 1169 amons used to generate training labels is available in the `cc_train_data.npz` file.

+Chemical symbols, coordinates, atomization energies (in Hartree) for each molecule are available in the `elements`, `coordinates`, `energies` arrays respectively in the same order.

 Usage :